CodyStride/Cody_Stride-soen341projectF2023/Assets/Sprint_3/User_Stories_S3.md

 As a user, specifically a broker, I want to be able to submit an offer for buying a property on behalf of my client.

 ### User Acceptance Flow
+1. User searches for a property
-1. User selects the property to submit the offer to from the search result of properties
+3. User selects the property to submit the offer to from search result list
-2. User is shown the description of the property
+4. User is shown the description of the property
-3. User presses the "Submit offer" button
+5. User presses the "Submit offer" button
-4. User fills in the information of the offer form
+6. User fills in the information of the offer form
-5. User submits offer form
+7. User submits offer form
-6. User gets a confirmation that the offer was submitted
+8. User gets a confirmation that the offer was submitted

 ### Acceptance Criteria
 - [ ] User acceptance flow is respected